Stampex: Other British shows

 There is no other regular national show competing with Stampex in the UK, although many smaller shows take place and an FIP endorsed international show takes place in London every ten years.

-The name has been adopted for stamp shows in other countries, for instance Hong Kong Stampex and Adelaide Stampex, however, none are connected with the British version.
+While the name has been adopted for stamp shows in other countries, such as Hong Kong Stampex and Adelaide Stampex, none however, are connected with the British version.